MikeDev75015/mongodb-dynamic-api/README/authorization.md

 ```

 *`PartialType` and `PickType` are decorators from the `@nestjs/swagger` package.
-They allow you to create a new `DTO` by picking (`PickType`) only the fields you want from the original DTO and make
+They allow you to create a new `DTO` by picking (`PickType`) only the fields you want from the
-them optional (`PartialType`).
+original DTO and make them optional (`PartialType`).
-See <strong>nestjs</strong> <a href="https://docs.nestjs.com/openapi/mapped-types" target="_blank">documentation</a> for more details.*
+<br>See <strong>nestjs</strong> <a href="https://docs.nestjs.com/openapi/mapped-types" target="_blank">documentation</a> for more details.*

-We will allow the admins and author to get the article, only the author to update it if not published yet and only the admins to delete articles.
+We will allow only the author to get, update or delete the article if not published yet
+and only the admins to delete articles even if they are published.

 Let's add our **ability predicates** to the `GetOne`, `UpdateOne`, `DeleteOne` and `DeleteMany` routes.
 <br>*The ability predicate is an arrow function that takes the **Content (the entity)** and the **User** request object (optional) as arguments and returns a boolean.*